open-telemetry/opamp-spec/specification.md

 #### Plain HTTP Message Size Limits

-All plain HTTP message size limits in this section apply to the complete HTTP body.
+All plain HTTP message size limits in this section apply to the complete HTTP request or response body.
 It is RECOMMENDED to use 64 MiB as the default limit for each limit in this section.
 Implementations SHOULD allow these limits to be configured.

 The Server MUST enforce a size limit when receiving HTTP request bodies, including after decompression, to mitigate possible excessive memory allocation